 - preconceptional, antepartum, intrapartum, and postpartum care;

-- physical assessment, diagnosis, and treatment of actual or potential health problems of women;
+- physical assessment, diagnosis, treatment, and management of health problems of women;

 - neonatal care;

 - family planning and gynecological care of prepubescent through postmenopausal women;